 Members are elected by ward to serve overlapping terms of four years.
 The Board of Commissioners is the legislative body responsible for the overall policies and direction of the Township, enacting ordinances and resolutions within the guidelines of the First Class Township Code.

-The Township's 2017 proposed general fund budget and 5-year Capital Improvement Program can be found here.
+The Township's 2017 adopted general fund budget and 5-year Capital Improvement Program can be found here.
 The Township organization has 12 departments, all headed by experienced career professionals selected by the Township Manager strictly on the basis of merit and ability to perform the required responsibilities.

 These departments provide an extensive array of services to Township residents including:

 - Refuse and recycling collection and disposal

 - Access to six Public Libraries